dcloudio/hbuilderx-extension-docs/en/cli/uniCloud-hosting.md

 ### CLI note@note

-- Only supports Alibaba Cloud, not Tencent Cloud.
+- HBuilderX 3.4.18 and earlier versions only support Alibaba Cloud; HBuilderX 3.5.1-alpha and later support Tencent Cloud..
 - All operations require HBuilderX to be logged in
 - The uniCloud front-end web hosting needs to be activated.
 [How to register front-end web hosting? ](https://uniapp.dcloud.io/uniCloud/hosting?id=%e5%bc%80%e9%80%9a)